Capital of Portugal: 10 Places to Check Out

 2.6.
 Cristo Rei National Sanctuary

-The statue of Christ stands high above the southern banks of the Tejo Estuary.
-It depicts Christ with arms raised blessing the city.
+Cristo Rei National Sanctuary has the statue of Christ standing high above the southern banks of the Tejo Estuary.
+It depicts Christ with arms raised, blessing the city.
 Cristo Rei dates from the 1950s.
-Its construction also represents Portugal’s religious gratitude for avoiding the horrors of World War Two.
+Its construction also represents Portugal’s religious gratitude for avoiding the horrors of World War II.

 2.7.
 Braga Augusta